Post-quantum nonlocality in the minimal triangle scenario: Results

 The $E_2-E_3$ plane with $E_1$ fixed to 0 also contains an even simpler set of correlations, namely the set of noisy GHZ distributions

-This set of correlations is, in addition to invariant under permutation of parties, also invariant under permutations of outcomes, and is characterised by $E_1=E_3=0$, $E_2=v$.
-This region is interesting because it contains what can be regarded as the equivalent of a Popescu-Rohrlich box \cite{Popescu1994} for networks: namely, it is known that the distribution corresponding to $E_1=E_3=0$, $E_2=\sqrt{2}-1$, can be generated by wiring three copies of a unique non-signaling box forming a triangle \cite{Bancal2021}.
+This set of correlations is, in addition to invariant under permutation of parties, also invariant under permutations of outcomes, and is characterised by $E_1=E_3=0$, $E_2=v$. $E_2=v$ can be seen as the probability of the three parties sucessfully simulating a shared random bit by only using bipartite resources.
+Moreover, this region is interesting because it contains what can be regarded as an equivalent of the well-known Popescu-Rohrlich box \cite{Popescu1994} for networks: namely, it is known that the distribution corresponding to $E_1=E_3=0$, $E_2=\sqrt{2}-1$, can be generated by wiring three copies of a unique non-signaling box forming a triangle \cite{Bancal2021}.
 Thus, a natural question is to determine whether this distribution can equivalently admit a description in terms of sources distributing shared randomness or quantum states.

-When considering the hexagon web inflation (with LPI constraints, so the linear program used is as constraining as possible), it is possible to show that a distribution compatible with the inflation and that satisfies all the necessary constraints exists.
-Therefore, the hexagon web inflation cannot detect whether the distribution with $E_1\,{=}\,E_3\,{=}\,0$, $E_2\,{=}\,\sqrt{2}-1$ can be generated or not with sources of classical shared randomness.
+When considering the hexagon-web inflation (with LPI constraints, so the linear program used is as constraining as possible), it is possible to show that a distribution compatible with the inflation and that satisfies all the necessary constraints exists.
+Therefore, the hexagon-web inflation cannot detect whether the distribution with $E_1\,{=}\,E_3\,{=}\,0$, $E_2\,{=}\,\sqrt{2}-1$ can be generated or not with sources of classical shared randomness.
 However, it is not possible to find such a distribution if considering the inflation corresponding to having three copies of any of the sources in the scenario and two copies of the remaining ones, depicted in Appendix \ref{app:322inf}.
 This impossibility is a rigorous proof that the distribution with $E_1=E_3=0$, $E_2=\sqrt{2}-1$ cannot be generated via sources of shared randomness.
 In the computational appendix \cite{compapp} we provide a program that detects this infeasibility.

 The codes in the computational appendix allow to moreover show that any distribution with $E_1=E_3=0$ is triangle nonlocal if $E_2\geq 0.3942$.
 We want to note that this critical value is, a priori, not tight, and can possibly be lowered by means of considering more restricting (and thus larger and computationally more expensive) inflations.
 The constructions of explicit local models in \cite{Gisin2020,Dasilva2023} strongly suggest that, in fact, the boundary between triangle-local and triangle-nonlocal distributions lies at $E_2\approx 0.3621$.
 We return to this aspect later on.